Disappearance of Maura Murray: Early life

 Maura Murray was born on May 4, 1982, in Brockton, Massachusetts, the fourth child of Frederick "Fred" and Laurie Murray.
 She has an older brother, Fred; two older sisters, Kathleen and Julie; and a younger half-brother, Kurt.
 Maura was raised in an Irish Catholic household.
 When she was six, Murray's parents divorced, after which she lived primarily with her mother.

 Murray graduated from Whitman-Hanson Regional High School in Hanson, Massachusetts, where she was a star athlete on the school's track team.
 She was accepted into the United States Military Academy in West Point, New York, where she studied chemical engineering for three semesters.
 Believing that West Point was not a good fit for her, Murray transferred to the University of Massachusetts Amherst (UMass Amherst) after her freshman year to study nursing.
+Some news accounts indicate that Murray was on the verge of expulsion after being accused of stealing from the PX while training at Fort Knox.
+According to Murray's sister Julie, the matter was referred to a West Point honor board.
+If the allegation was determined to be true, the punishment would not have been as severe as expulsion but Murray chose on her own to leave the military academy before the honor board met.